 The 180-degree full HD 180 screen puts you directly into the race as you rip down the straights and drift around corners.

-Today tourists visit the tower for its observation deck including a bar and a rotating restaurant at a height of 203 metres.
-For older teens, they can have a beer at the highest bar in Germany while enjoying awesome views.
+Today, tourists visit the tower for its observation deck, which includes a bar and a rotating restaurant at 203 metres.
+Older teens can have a beer at the highest bar in Germany while enjoying awesome views.
 Get up high in Berlin today.

 Berlin fun places for teenagers -Indoor Skydiving

-The indoor sky diving facility in Berlin has been attracting many teens who are looking for something a little different and exciting on their vacation to Germany.
+Berlin’s indoor sky diving facility has attracted many teens looking for something different and exciting on their vacation to Germany.
 In Berlin, indoor skydiving can be found at WINDOBONA Indoor Skydiving.

 Berlin is a large city with its sights and attractions spread out.
 You have little choice but to take either public transport or an Uber.

-The Hop on hop off Berlin bus may just be the answer as it takes you to all the sights of Berlin including the Brandenburg Gate, Checkpoint Charlie, Alexanderplatz, and much more.
+The Hop on hop off Berlin bus may be the answer as it takes you to all the sights of Berlin, including the Brandenburg Gate, Checkpoint Charlie, Alexanderplatz, and much more.

-The classic route tickets have 26 hop-on, hop-off points around the city.
+The bus routes take you to 25 plus hop-on hop-off points around the city.
 You can purchase your Berlin sightseeing tour tickets on the bus, or they come complimentary as a part of the Berlin Welcome Card.

 Soaring over Berlin and taking in the beautiful view of the city is a once-in-a-lifetime experience.
-Going up high on a panoramic helicopter flight and seeing everything from Berlin city centre to the surrounding area of Potsdam.
-Can be one of the most exciting things to do in Berlin with teens.
+I went up high on a panoramic helicopter flight and saw everything from Berlin’s city centre to the surrounding area of Potsdam.
+It can be one of the most exciting things to do in Berlin with teens.
 Book a helicopter tour today.

 Berlin top sights – Visit the Berlin Wall

 This structure that split a city once separated East Berlin (communist-controlled) and West Berlin (controlled by US and UK).
-People in Berlin woke one morning in 1961 to find the East Germany Government constructing a 150km wall through the heart of the city.
+People in Berlin woke one morning in 1961 to find the East German government constructing a 150km wall through the city’s heart.

 After the fall of communism, the wall was torn down, with only fragments remaining around the city.
 The best place in the city centre to see some of the Berlin Wall is in front of Potsdamer Platz metro station, along Niederkirchnerstraße at the Topography of Terrors and the East Side Gallery that has a 1.3 km section of the Berlin Wall remaining.
 There are no more famous sites in the city than the Berlin Wall.

 We could list any number of Historic sites in Berlin for you to visit, in the end, we don’t want the article only to be full of historical sites.
-If you want to see more we recommend The Topography of Terror, The Brandenburg Gate, The Holocaust Memorial and The DDR Museum for a visit when you are visiting Berlin with teenagers.
+If you want to see more, we recommend The Topography of Terror, The Brandenburg Gate, The Holocaust Memorial and The DDR Museum for visiting Berlin with teenagers.

 Segway tours in Berlin for young adults

-There is nothing more fun than zipping around a city on a Segway and for teens, this has to be one of the best things to do in Berlin.
+There is nothing more fun than zipping around a city on a Segway; for teens, this has to be one of the best things to do in Berlin.
 A Berlin Segway tour is a great opportunity to have fun and learn about the city.

-After viewing this historical point in Berlin and a flash point of the Cold War, you should visit the nearby museum.
-The Checkpoint Charlie Museum is an eclectic managery of exhibits, information, documentary and more.
+You should visit the museum after viewing this historical point in Berlin and a flash point of the Cold War.
+The Checkpoint Charlie Museum is an eclectic collection of exhibits, information, documentaries, and more.

-Make a plan on spending more than a few hours at this museum if you are interested in the history associated with it.
+Make a plan to spend more than a few hours at this museum if you are interested in its history.
 This has to be one of the unique tourist attractions in Berlin for teens.

 Explore food in Berlin

 Embark on a food adventure with your teenagers and discover the flavours of Berlin through a food tour.
-These food experiences not only teach you about local foods but also offer a gateway to culture.
+These food experiences teach you about local foods and offer a gateway to culture.

 From savouring local delicacies to learning traditional cooking techniques, food tours ignite a passion for cooking and eating global cuisines.
 Some of the best food tours in Berlin are the Mitte Culinary Food Tour, The Berlin Evening Food Tour by Bike and the 3-Hour Secret Food Tour,